backwards-limited/kafka-backwards/README.md

 Scala module with reusable Kafka functionality (including some Java friendliness).

+Along with a lot of reusable Kafka code, more can be found (with improvements) in [Kafka Demo](https://github.com/backwards-limited/kafka-demo).

 Example usage included while covering "beginner" to "advanced" Kafka courses including:

 - [Learn Apache Kafka for Beginners](https://www.udemy.com/apache-kafka)